pnnl/rofi/README.md

 `mpiexec -n 2 -ppn 1 ./tests/rofi_put`

-launches two ROFI processes on different nodes (note that `shm` does not work on multiple compute nodes).

-Note that libfabric `shm` uses Linux Cross Memory Attach (CMA) for shared memory communication.
-Any recent Linux kernel should support CMA, but for example OSX/Darwin does not.
-On old Linux kernels that do not support CMA, libfabrics will leverage the traditional POSIX shared memory Inter-Process Communication primitives (IPC).
-One could also use `sockets` (under development) or `verbs` to emulate `shm`.
-On single-node OSX, `sockets` would be the best experimental provider option.
-From perfromance prospective, `shm` should perform better than `sockets`, thus we recommend Linux environments for single-node, production development.

 In the case no option is specified with `rofi_init()`, ROFI selects the first provider that satisfies its requirements.
 This is usually the best one, though libfabric does not _guarantee_ that.
-If a **specific** provider is requested that is not available in the system, ROFI initialization fails, to provide expected performance.
+If a **specific** provider is requested that is not available in the system, ROFI warns the user the provider is not available and defaults to one that satisfies ROFI's requirements (typically `tcp`).

 HISTORY
 -------